Tampere-University-Urban-Physics/fundamentals-of-gis/Content/8_Theory.md

 ## Summary

-In making maps, we make many decisions - big and small - which can lead to different intepretations of what the map is communicating.
+In making maps, we make many decisions - big and small - which can lead to different interpretations of what the map is communicating.
 Small lies include standard cartographic decisions, including projection, symbolization, standardization, classification, aggregation, and zonation, which can guide the interpretation of maps.
 Then, there are bigger of lies —gerrymandering, propaganda maps, maps that push a particular political perspective, and misleading advertising maps.
 The hope is that you are now a critical map reader and map maker that is able to identify and understand the ways that maps lie.

 **You can now move on to the [8th exercise](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/blob/master/Content/8_Exercise.md)!**